lop-cz/Magnific-Popup/website/documentation.md

 {% endhighlight %}

-If you want to modify a way how the source is parsed, you may hook into `elementParse` callback.
+If you want to modify how the source is parsed, you may hook into the `elementParse` callback.
 For example:

 {% highlight javascript %}
 $('.image-link').magnificPopup({